Kayo20/nft/README.md

 Use Supabase Storage buckets:
 public-nft-images (public read) — for images used widely.
 OR private-nft-images (private) — use signed URLs to deliver images to clients for limited time.
-Use Supabase Edge Functions for server-side logic: keep secrets (Polygon RPC keys, private relayer keys) in Supabase secrets.
+Use Supabase Edge Functions for server-side logic: keep secrets (BNB Chain RPC keys, private relayer keys) in Supabase secrets.
 Use Supabase Auth for sessions (but SIWE needs custom verification): After successful SIWE, create (or upsert) Supabase user row and issue a Supabase session by calling Supabase Admin API or set session cookie from Edge Function.
 Recommended: Use import.meta.env / Supabase secrets for RPC keys, Alchemy/Infura keys.
 Authentication & Wallet flow (detailed SIWE)